1. Climate-change effects on plants and pollinators

 Several solitary bee species display what appears to be a bet-hedging life-history strategy, with cohort emergence split among two or more years—a trait that should confer resilience to environmental variation.
 We are interested in better understanding the distribution (geographic, ecological, phylogenetic) and adaptive value of such life-history traits, with the goal of better predicting which taxa and habitats will be most vulnerable to future environmental change.

 I have also become increasingly interested in the evolutionary causes and ecological consequences of pollen specialization in solitary bees (see work of MSc student Megan McAulay).
+This work is funded by NSERC.

 4. Functional significance of floral traits